|

 refrigerator at least 15 minutes before we cook them.
 No matter what type of meat

-we're cooking, burgers, steaks, roast, chicken, etc., I always bring it to room
+you're cooking, burgers, steaks, roast, chicken, etc., always bring it to room

 temperature before cooking.
 HOW